I’m flawed, but I’m learning to change what I can and to try and love the bits I can’t.

 As well as improve myself physically I also wanted to create something with my blog that I will be proud of when I look back at where I came from.
 Hopefully it’s an accurate and frank record of how I did (or didn’t do) things to improve my life and the times when I dealt with both highs and lows.

 Now, over two years sober (link) and 20 months into my Slimming World journey (now I have to learn to maintain!)
-I continue to try and make my site a place that people like me can explore how they too may feel if they decided to embark upon a similar journey.
+I continue to try and make my site a place that people like me can explore how they too may feel if they decided to embark upon a similar path.
 It’s my fervent hope that in my posts others might find a spark of inspiration or the motivation that they need to help them to tackle their own challenges in life.

 If you’re struggling – just like I still do from time to time then I hope we can do it together.

 The sky’s the limit!